+Since grayscale is a commonly used mapping of single-valued datasets, we'll continue with a closer look at how it is stored.
 One way to represent a gray-scale image in different color spaces is to use the same proportions of the primary colors in each pixel.
-This is the common way most FITS image converters work: they fill all the channels with the same values.
-The downside is two fold:
+This is the common way most FITS image viewers work: for each pixel, they fill all the channels with the single value.
+While this is necessary for displaying a dataset, there are downsides when storing/saving this type of grayscale visualization (for example in a paper).